-The northern European country of Finland has a population of 5.5 million and is bordered by Sweden, Norway, and Russia, the Baltic Sea and the gulf of Bothnia.
+The northern European country of Finland has a population of 5.5 million and is bordered by Sweden, Norway, Russia, the Baltic Sea, and the Gulf of Bothnia.
 Finns (people from Finland) speak Finish and Sami, an indigenous northern language.

 Finland signed the Schengen Agreement in 1996, becoming part of the Schengen area in 2001.

 - Schengen visa eligibility for Finland includes third-country nationals from the following states, who are excluded from visa-free to Finland/the Schengen area, and are therefore eligible to apply for a Schengen visa to Finland:

 19. CAPE VERDE